Tetragrammaton: Lutheranism and Anglicanism

-In the Lutheran and Anglican psalters, the word in "small capital letters [is used] to represent the tetragrammaton YHWH, the personal name of the deity".
+In the Lutheran and Anglican psalters, the word in small capital letters is used to represent the personal name of the deity.
 However, the Psalter of the 1979 Book of Common Prayer used by the Protestant Episcopal Church of the United States of America uses Yahweh in two places, Psalms 68:4 and Psalms 83:18.
 Also the Hymnal 1982 as used by the Episcopal Church uses the hymn, "Guide me, O thou great Jehovah", Hymn 690 The Christian Life.
 Aside from those instances, is typically used in the Liturgy of the Episcopal Church.

 Translations preserving Hebraic form of Tetragrammaton

 Since 1950, there are a number of Sacred Name Bibles that have been translated with the conviction that Hebraic forms for the Tetragrammaton and other divine names should be preserved in translating both Hebrew and Greek Scriptures.
 They have done this by transliteration or the use of Hebrew letters in the text.
-Some even use Paleo-Hebrew letters to write these names, such as The Besorah.
+At least one even uses Paleo-Hebrew letters to write these names, such as The Besorah.

 Islam

 While the Qur'an does not explicitly mention the tetragrammaton, it appears to be well-aware of the name reflecting knowledge of its meaning, paralleling interpretations from early rabbinic traditions.
-The absence of the tetragrammaton may point to the Qur'an's oral transmission, especially since it sometimes replaces the tetragrammaton with "Lord" when it re-articulates passages in the Hebrew Bible that contain the tetragrammaton.
+The absence of the tetragrammaton may point to the Qur'an's oral transmission, especially since it sometimes replaces the tetragrammaton with "Lord" (Arabic: رب, romanized: Rabb) when it re-articulates passages in the Hebrew Bible that contain the tetragrammaton.
 Thus, the Qur'an appears to also avoid the vocalization of the tetragrammaton no differently than the Jewish communities with whom it was in conversation during Late Antiquity.